luizoti/script.library.integration.tool/README.md

 If you change your mind later, you can select any blocked item from the list and choose "Remove".
 <!--
-### Other Addons

-**Skin Helper Service Widgets BETA** by marcelveldt - *The latest versions include a new recommendation system that dynamically shows you personalized content on your homescreen.
-So if you decide to add every possible directory and end up with 4000+ new items in your library, this addon will help ensure you only see the most relevant titles*

 **WatchedList** by schapplm - *Because you'll potentially remove and re-add streamed content several times with Library Integration Tool, WatchedList makes your watched status persistent by storing it in an independent database*